fernanhick/react-pwa-template/README.md

 npm start
 ```

+This will open the project in a new browser tab.

-Go to your browser and open
+If the tab doesn't open, Open your browser and go to:

 ```url
 http://localhost:3000/